oVirt/ovirt-site/source/develop/release-management/features/virt/instance-types.html.md

 This is an example of the user workflow, how the new Instance Types approach would be used.

 1: Create a new **Instance Type**: Under the configure (top right corner) a new side tab called "Instance Types" will be present.
 Under that a list of instance types with new/edit/delete buttons will be present (similar to the VM dialog).
 By pressing a "new" or "edit" button the user will be provided by the same dialog than on new/edit VM or template (with relevant fields only).
 2: Create a new **Image**: In the *Virtual Machines* main tab select a VM, than click *Create Image* which will extract the image and the image specific configuration (similar to current *make template*) 3: Create a new VM: In *Virtual Machines* main tab click the "New VM" button.
 Select the data center, cluster, instance type, image and template.
 Assigns the logical network to network interfaces, than click OK.
-4: Run the created VM 5: Edit *Instance Type* (e.g. added more memory to it) 6: The change is reflected also on the VM after restarting it (but this will be implemented as a separate feature - <http://www.ovirt.org/Features/Edit_Running_VM>)
+4: Run the created VM 5: Edit *Instance Type* (e.g. added more memory to it) 6: The change is reflected also on the VM after restarting it (but this will be implemented as a separate feature - [Features/Edit Running VM](/develop/release-management/features/virt/edit-running-vm/))

 ## Runtime